For the purposes of IDPC’s regional work, the Sub-Saharan Africa region includes:

 Regional Drug Policies

-In 2012 the African Union adopted its new Plan of Action on Drug Control for 2013-2017.
-Whereas previous strategies focused almost exclusively on supply reduction and law-enforcement, the new Plan of Action represents a significant turning point for the continent – providing instead a balanced approach that comprises supply reduction, demand reduction and harm reduction measures, including a direct mention of the UN ‘comprehensive package on HIV prevention, treatment and care among injecting and non-injecting drug users’ (read more).
+The African Union Plan of Action on Drug Control (2013-2017) - The African Union adopted its new Plan of Action on Drug Control for 2013-2017.
+Whereas previous strategies focused almost exclusively on supply reduction and law enforcement, the new Plan of Action represents a significant turning point for the continent – providing instead a balanced approach that comprises supply reduction, demand reduction and harm reduction measures, including a direct mention of the UN ‘comprehensive package on HIV prevention, treatment and care among injecting and non-injecting drug users’ (read more).
 Although the Plan of Action is technically a non-binding document, it nonetheless represents a positive development in the region.

-Drug injection has become more and more prevalent in the 1990s, especially in East Africa (in Kenya, Tanzania and Mauritius) and southern Africa (Mozambique and South Africa) and is also increasing in other Sub-Saharan countries.[v]
+Drug injection has become more and more prevalent in the 1990s, especially in East Africa (in Kenya, Tanzania and Mauritius) and southern Africa (Mozambique and South Africa) and is also increasing in other Sub-Saharan countries (read more).
 It is estimated that there are around 1,778,500 people who inject drugs in Sub-Saharan Africa today.
 Among them, an estimated 221,000 may be living with HIV.

 Despite this alarming health situation, many countries in the region have continued to focus on supply reduction and rely on law enforcement and the criminalisation of drug use rather than implementing public health approaches.